Our Family

 We were lucky that Tidewater had an educated population with an interest and appreciation for cheese, wine, and good food.
 Our first favorite and most loyal customer is Mrs. Mary Humelsine, the wife of Colonial Williamsburg's President Mr. Carlisle Humelsine (CW's President from 1958-1977).
 After two years of operating the Newport News shop, Mom and Dad were invited to sign their first lease in Colonial Williamsburg's Merchants Square.
 This happened because Mrs. Humelsine told her husband, "I am getting tired of driving all the way to Newport News for good cheese, and it’s high time that the Power’s open a shop here in Williamsburg."

-The new shop in Williamsburg on Prince George Street was a "cavernous" 600 square feet.
 Over the years, our little family business grew, the shop enlarged to 2,000 square feet, but still too small.
 In 1980 our parents opened The Trellis restaurant.
 They owned and operated the Trellis until 1994 with their partners, John Curtis and Marcel Desaulniers.
 The restaurant gave us another excellent opportunity to serve great food and hone our hospitality skills.

 For many years our family wanted to expand The Cheese Shop, but we all agreed we wanted to stay in Colonial Williamsburg's Merchants Square.
 In 2001 a 9,000 square foot location became available on Duke of Gloucester Street.
 The perfect location was finally found.
 After two years of extensive renovations, we moved The Cheese Shop to a 1930's-era building in the heart of Merchants Square on Duke of Gloucester Street.
 Our new venture incorporated a unique combination of three businesses : The Cheese Shop, our downstairs Wine Cellar, and Fat Canary restaurant.